 After breakfast, set off on a 4km hike through Kings Canyon, including the natural Amphitheatre, the North and South Walls and the Garden of Eden.
 En route back to Alice Springs, visit a camel farm where there is an option to ride one of the camels.
 Opt to join the group for a night out in Alice Springs.

 Free morning to explore Alice Springs.
 Embark on The Ghan Train at approximately 6pm.
 The overnight train is comfortable and there is a café on board where you can buy meals.
 Sit back and enjoy the scenery pass by as the train travels from the Red Centre to the Top End of Australia.
+There are no power outlets on the train, so make sure all your gadgets are fully charged and ready to go!
 Estimated travel time: 15 hours Travel distance: 1,489 km

 The Ghan Train makes a stop at Katherine for a 4 hour break.
 There are a number of activity options to choose from.
 A transfer to Katherine's Gorge is included and from there feel free to choose the activity that suits you.
 Opt to simply walk the stunning Katherine Gorge or get adventurous with a flat-bottomed boat or helicopter flight over the gorge.

 Early departure to Corroboree Billabong for an included wildlife and crocodile-spotting cruise.
 Visit Ubirr to look at the indigenous rock art.
 Stop at an Aboriginal arts and crafts centre to learn about the ideas behind the creations.
-Overnight at our campsite near Jim Jim Falls (seasonal from May-October).
-At Jim Jim Falls there are options to sleep in a tent or outside under the night sky in a swag (canvas bedroll).
+You have the option to sleep in a tent or outside under the night sky in a swag (canvas bedroll).
 During the wet season (usually November - April) groups will stay in dorm accommodation (located outside the park) to avoid the rain.
+NOTE: The itinerary for this day varies depending on the season.
+We will visit slightly different attractions depending on the weather conditions.
 Estimated travel time: 4 hours Travel distance: 250 km